Provision of early childhood education services

 - Education and care services had an increasing proportion of services with waiting times over much of the 2003 to 2008 period, indicating that service growth was insufficient to meet the rising demand for ECE at these services.
 Demand for ECE is likely to have been further boosted by the introduction of 20 Hours ECE in mid-2007.
 However, there has been strong growth in the number of education and care services since then (see Table 2 and Figure 2), resulting in a fall in the proportion of services with waiting times.

 - Kindergartens have the highest proportion of services with waiting times.
-There has been no obvious trend to these figures over time, although the proportion has tended to be slightly lower over the last five years than they were before that.
+There has been no consistent trend to these figures over time, although the proportion has tended to show a slight downward trend over the long term.

 - While only a low percentage of home-based services have waiting times, their trend is similar to that of education and care services in that they rose following the introduction of 20 Hours ECE to peak in 2008, but have been falling since.

-- Playcentres have had a low and possibly downwards-trending proportion of services with waiting times.
+- Playcentres have had a low proportion of services with waiting times, with the proportion falling even further in recent years.

-For all service types, the most recent year was the year when the percentage of services with waiting times was at its lowest level, being 46.3% for education and care services, 76.4% for kindergartens, 11.8% for home-based services, and 10.6% for playcentres.
+For all service types, the percentage of services with waiting times was at its lowest level in 2013, being 45.8% for education and care services, 76.4% for kindergartens, 9.5% for home-based services, and 7.6% for playcentres.

 In the case of education and care services, there were differences in trends between age groups.
 Over 2007-2009, the proportion of services with waiting times for 2-4 year olds rose relative to the proportion with waiting times for under-2 year olds.
 This change probably reflects the targeting of 20 Hours ECE, with only children aged three years or older being eligible for the scheme and hence demand from this age group now being higher.
+Since 2009, waiting times have tended to be higher for 2-4 year-olds than for 0-1 year-olds.
 See Figure 6.

 Where To Find Out More

-Analysis in this report has begun to explore indicators of provision of ECE services in New Zealand.
-More statistics on ECE services and provision, including waiting times and occupancy rates can be found on the Education Counts website.
+- Analysis in this report has begun to explore indicators of provision of ECE services in New Zealand.
+More statistics on ECE services and provision, including waiting times and occupancy rates.

-View a large range of other ECE statistics on the Education Counts website.
+- A large range of other ECE statistics can be found on the ECE statistics page.

 - Although they are not licensed ECE services, playgroups (licence-exempt services) are an important component of the provision of ECE services.
 However, they have been excluded from these indicators due to potential inconsistencies in the way their number has been counted over time.
 There are also no waiting times data available for playgroups.